GeoSciences Soil & Sediment

 Project Team

-Andy Kellie, Professor (emeritus), Industrial and Engineering Technology, Murray State University
+Andy Kellie, Professor (Emeritus), Industrial Engineering and Technology, Murray State University

 Michael Matthews, Industrial Engineering and Technology, Murray State University